greymd/teip/README.md

 ```

 Because `-f2` was specified, there is a hole in the second column of each row.
+The following command is an example of rewriting all characters in the second column to "@".

 ```
 $ cat tests/sample.csv  | teip --csv -f2 -- sed 's/[^"]/@/g'